sloaneeliza/sloaneeliza/README.md

-- 👋 Hi, I’m @sloaneeliza , you can call me Sloane!
+- 👋 Hi, I’m @sloaneeliza
-- I am a Computer Science student at Belmont University!
-My main interest is Cybersecurity!
-- My main programming language is Java, but I also know Python, Javascript, and HTML :)
-- In my free time I enjoy painting, reading, and gaming.
-- 💖
+- I have a passion for all things cybersecurity.